jjmurre/GOB-API/src/tools/README.md

 Use cursor-based GraphQL pagination to fetch the data in smaller chunks.
 See [GraphQL Pagination](https://graphql.org/learn/pagination/).
 The `cursor` field is already returned when using the generated GraphQL query.
 All that is left is to add the `first` and `after` parameters.

+## CURL for Secure endpoints
+Secured collections cannot be fetched through the public GOB endpoint, but will need to be accessed through the secure endpoint.
+When `amschema.py curl` encounters a secured collection, it will replace the public GOB API path with the secure version (if the path provided isn't already the secure version).
+With `login_keycloak.py` a token can be requested and placed in the `GOB_API_AUTH_HEADER` environment variable.
+If that environment variable is set, the generated CURL command will include that header in the output.
+If not, a placeholder will be added.
+Note that this is for demonstration purposes only; tokens will expire, which may well happen when pagination is used.
+Handling this correctly is up to the user.

+Refer to `src/gobapi/auth/schemes.py` to see which catalog/collections/attributes are secured, and which roles are permitted access.